Upstarts (film)

-Upstarts is an Indian comedy-drama film directed by Udai Singh Pawar and Produced by Janani Ravichandran and Jawahar Sharma.
+Upstarts is a 2019 Indian Hindi-language comedy-drama film directed by Udai Singh Pawar and Produced by Janani Ravichandran and Jawahar Sharma.
 The film stars Priyanshu Painyuli, Chandrachoor Rai and Shadab Kamal in the lead roles and follows the story of three college graduates who create a startup and the events that follow.
-It was released on 18 October, 2019 on Netflix.
+It was released on 18 October 2019 on Netflix.
 Upstart was announced by Netflix among the nine films to be made by them.
 Raja Krishna Menon served as the creative producer.